Filter by Subcategory

 with Michael Amendola

-Prerequisites: PHIT Improv 101 or permission from the Education Director.
+Prerequisite: PHIT Improv 101 (or equivalent experience), or permission from the Education Director.

 Adults 18+

 Please note: All sales are final.
 No refunds.
 No credit for future sessions.
 No transfers.
-Please consider your schedule carefully before you register.
-All classes must be paid in full before the first class meeting.
+All courses must be paid in full before the first class.

 Room: TBD